67-272-Q/Lab11-ChoretrackerAPI/README.md

 </html>
 ```

-After creating this new simple HTML page (let's call it ```cors_test.html```), just open it up.
+After creating this new simple HTML page , just open it up.
 After it tries to make an AJAX request to the ```/children``` endpoint, it should alert out "Error" and if you look in the Console (Right click -> Inspect Element -> Console) there should be an error message saying "No 'Access-Control-Allow-Origin' header is present".
 This basically means that the API located at ```localhost:3000/children``` doesn't allow for CORS access.

-1. In order to fix this for your Chore Tracker API, you will need this new gem called rack-cors (Read more about it here: https://github.com/cyu/rack-cors).
+1. In order to fix this for your Chore Tracker API, you will need this new gem called `rack-cors` (Read more about it here: https://github.com/cyu/rack-cors).
 Add `gem 'rack-cors'` to your Gemfile and bundle install.

 2. Next go to the ```config/application.rb``` file and add the following code to it within the Application class at the end.
 Notice the code ```:methods => [:get, :post, :put]```, this is how rack-cors will be able to whitelist certain types of request.
 For example, if you don't want anyone from another domain to make post requests (or create new things) to your API, then remove that.
 If you want to allow them to make delete requests, then add it in like this: ```:methods => [:get, :post, :put, :delete]```.